Corruption in Oman

 Despite recent progress, corruption in Oman remains a significant issue.
-According to Transparency International, Oman ranked 50th out of 180 territories in the 2024 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.
+According to Transparency International, Oman ranked 52nd out of 182 territories in the 2025 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.

 Corruption scandals

 Corruption cases in Oman are concentrated in the public sector, with frequent reports of officials engaged in bribery, nepotism, and favoritism.
 In 2010 alone, civil servants were included in the more than 20 individuals prosecuted for corruption in Oman.
 One prominent example of bribery involved Mohammed Ali, the former managing director of Galfar Engineering and Contracting.
-He was sentenced to 15 years imprisonment after he was found guilty of accepting bribes in exchange for contracts from a state-owned oil company.
+He was sentenced to 15 years imprisonment after he was found guilty of paying bribes in exchange for contracts from a state-owned oil company.
 This corruption case also involved Juma al-Hinai, a Finance Ministry official, who also served as the head of Petroleum Development of Oman’s tenders committee.

 Another recent bribery case involved Ahmad al-Wahaibi.
 He was sentenced to 23 years in prison for accepting an $8 million bribe from the Korean company, LG International in exchange for securing a multi-billion petrochemical project in Sohar, Oman.
 This case also implicated Adel al-Raisi, who was a former aide to the then Economy Ministry.
 He was sentenced to 10 years imprisonment for facilitating bribery made by a senior official.